mongodb/motor/README.rst

     --*Ben Darnell, Tornado maintainer*

+    "We use Motor in high throughput environments, processing tens of thousands of requests per second.
+It allows us to take full advantage of modern hardware, ensuring we utilise the entire capacity of our purchased CPUs.
+    This helps us be more efficient with computing power, compute spend and minimises the environmental impact of our infrastructure as a result."

+    --*David Mytton, Server Density*

     "We develop easy-to-use sensors and sensor systems with open source software to ensure every innovator, from school child to laboratory researcher, has the same opportunity to create.
 We integrate Motor into our